ad-freiburg/el-benchmark-annotation-guidelines/README.md

 # Entity Linking Benchmark Annotation Guidelines

-The following annotation guidelines were derived to annotate the Wiki-Fair and News-Fair entity linking benchmarks.
+The following annotation guidelines were derived to annotate the Wiki-Fair and News-Fair entity linking benchmarks (the benchmarks can be found in a separate repository at https://github.com/ad-freiburg/fair-entity-linking-benchmarks).
  The guidelines are aimed at making an entity linking benchmark as consistent and fair as possible.

 **Knowledge Base:** The guidelines assume that the annotation is done over Wikidata entities, but they can be